Construction of the Bercy mechanical ventilation station

 - A traffic light will be added at the corner of Bercy and de Rouen.

 For the construction of the Bercy mechanical ventilation station, we will use micro-blasting to break into the rock and perform the excavation work required to move the project forward.
-Micro-blasting is scheduled to begin in early October and continue until October 2021.
+Micro-blasting is scheduled to begin November 19 and continue until October 2021.

 - The construction site has already been fenced off, and the micro-blasting will be done within its perimeter.
 Noise screens have also been installed.